Malik-Naeem-Awan/QA_Challenge_p/README.md

 ---

 ### Test Types
-- Manual test everything to add human factor for usability and user experience testing.
+- Manual test everything to add by default human factor for usability and user experience testing.
 - Automated E2E tests to cover main business flow of feature.
 - API testing to test backend stability and functionality.
 - Backend database validation.